 I went to the kitchen and started thumbing through all of her old cookbooks.
-I eventually happened on a recipe for peach crumb pie.
+I eventually happened on a recipe for peach crumble pie.
 It looked easy enough and was made with canned peaches, which we just so happened to have in the pantry.
 I decided to go for it.

 I remember how I felt as I gingerly lifted the pie from the oven and placed it on the counter.
-I was so amazed it actually worked, and so proud that I did it all by myself.
+I was so amazed it actually worked and so proud that I did it all by myself.

 The look on my parents’ faces when I told them I’d made a pie…from scratch…was priceless.
 Of course they were extra shocked and extra gracious considering my previous lack of culinary experience.

-I won’t say that everything changed after that.
+I won’t say everything changed after that.
 It was still several years before I really began to get into cooking and baking.
 But when I look back, I think that was the moment that started it all.
 It was the moment I discovered the joy of serving others really good food, of sharing something you’ve made with your own hands.
 I still love that feeling.

 Interestingly enough, it took me three tries to get it right, even 10 years and thousands of hours in the kitchen later.
 I must have had beginners luck back then.